 One of the first things the player is bound to notice is that the overall aesthetic of the game bears almost no resemblance to the original.
 Katsuya Kondo is no longer in the role of character designer or animation director, resulting in a drastic aesthetic overhaul.
 The setting of the game is no longer that of a lush, natural environment, but now has the player hopping between dimensions, going from one surreal alien locale to the next.
 The tone of the original game is lost as well - Jade Cocoon 2 takes on a much more irreverent, almost campy feel to its narrative, with silly story elements, over-the-top acting and outlandish character redesigns at every turn.
 Many characters return from the first game, though they bear little resemblance to their old counterparts; even Levant, the protagonist of Jade Cocoon, returns as what I can only describe as a "space hippie", sporting an exaggerated colorful outfit, a yin-yang pendant, an enormous purple lute and mile-long hair bangs.
-While never atrociously annoying, and some elements of this can be amusing - Nico's irreverent narration of the storyline easily being the highlight - it's a very stark contrast to the somber feel of the first Jade Cocoon game.
+While never atrociously annoying, and some elements of this can be amusing - Nico's irreverent narration of the storyline easily being the highlight - it's a very stark contrast to the heavy, somber mood of the first Jade Cocoon game.

 Secondly, the overall style of gameplay is heavily overhauled from the first Jade Cocoon.
 Instead of an RPG with pre-rendered backgrounds and linear progression, Jade Cocoon 2 is overhauled into more of a dungeon crawler.
 The player travels about lengthy dungeons, entering rooms in search of a spore pod which will allow them access to the next floor.
 Said rooms can also contain random items, monsters or trainers - either mundane ones who provide a modest fight or "Rivals" who provide much more of a challenge.
 Defeating other trainers earn you medals, which in turn unlock new challenges that can grant the player rare monster eggs.